Takeaways

 Gun trusts have several benefits.

-- When you make a gun trust, you can choose multiple beneficiaries.
-More than one person can own and use the weapon.
+- Multiple beneficiaries: More than one person can own and use the weapon legally.

-Trustees must also be eligible to own firearms.
-Violating the NFA is a felony.
-Felons, recipients of a dishonorable discharge from military service, and people who have been deemed incapacitated cannot possess a gun or be a beneficiary of a gun trust.
+Trustees must be legally eligible to own firearms.
+Felons, dishonorably discharged military personnel, and incapacitated individuals cannot possess guns or be beneficiaries of gun trusts.